MageMCU/DDMR-Orientation/DDMR Code/README.md

         - development similar to MCU Communication - Completed...
 - Step2SlaveI2C folder
     - main.cpp
         - development similar to MCU Communication yet this has become a study along with the control manager for the direction vectors...
+Completed...
 - XCPP folder
     - **BusI2C.cpp**
     - **LSM303.cpp**